tailhook/lithos/docs/container_config.rst

     Usually log is put into the directory specified by :opt:`stdio-log-dir`.

+.. opt:: interactive

+    (default ``false``) Useful only for containers of kind ``Command``.
+If ``true`` lithos_cmd doesn't clobber stdin and doesn't redirect stdout and stderr to a log file, effectively allowing command to be used for interactive commands or as a part of pipeline.

+    .. note:: for certain use cases, like pipelines it might be better to use fifo's (see ``man mkfifo``) and a ``Daemon`` instead of this one because daemons may be restarted on death or for software upgrade, while ``Command`` is not supervised by lithos.

+    .. versionadded:: 0.6.3

+    .. versionchanged:: ≥0.5
+       Commands were always interactive

 .. opt:: restart-process-only

     (default ``false``) If true when restarting process (i.e. in case